JairajJangle/motioneye-android/README.md

 # motionEye app - HomeSurveillance System
 git repo for motionEye app - Home Surveillance System (Beta), available on Google Play Store

-Apply for the Beta Program for the app as this repo is currently in sync with Beta Release, becasue, unfortunately I lost my sources for Production Release :(

 ###### Want to contribute?
 If you are a developer and you wish to contribute to the app please fork the project and submit a pull request on the dev branch.
 Here are some user requested features that are still yet to be introduced.